4TUResearchData-Carpentries/workshop_notes/README.md

 The application to the Python lesson by [Maurits Kok (@mwakok)](https://github.com/mwakok) at https://github.com/mwakok/software_carpentry_learner has showed that note-taking can be automated effectively.

 **The key tool** is `gitautopush`, an application that _detects_ changes in the working directory, _commits_ them to a local repository, and _pushes_ them to the associated remote repository automatically (and uncritically and verbosely too).
-The _local repository_ in the instructor's machine must contain the files to be shared while the instructor keeps on typing.
+- The _local repository_ in the instructor's machine must contain the files to be shared while the instructor keeps on typing.
 (The local repository _performs_ the pushes.)
-The learners can consult the notes in the auto-pushed _remote repository_.
+- The learners can consult the notes in the auto-pushed _remote repository_.
 (The remote _receives_ the pushes.)

 `gitautopush` has indeed been conceived from the start to support the Software Carpentries.
 This application is available from the Python Package Index at https://pypi.org/project/gitautopush/ (accessed 19 May 2023); more on its installation in §3.2.
-This diagram displays the way this arrangement is supposed to work:
+This diagram displays the way this arrangement is supposed to work: the learner's side of the exchange is in black, the instructor's in red.
+After cloning the shared repository (once), the instructors fills it from their laptop with the lesson notes using gitautopush (in blue).
 ![Diagram of how automated note taking and sharing works](./workshop_notes.jpg)

 **This document** explains to instructors how to use this remote to serve each edition of a Carpentries workshop and how to prepare your local computer for this.